hgeri95/async-spring-security-demo/README.md

 }
 ```

-I just want to set the username as the Authorization header and this will be saved into the SecurityContext.
+I just want to send the username as Authorization header and this will be saved into the SecurityContext.
 After chain execution
 the SecurityContext will be cleared.
 (You can find many examples, where you will see similar patterns)

 What I need is a security config, where I can define my "security" filter.